irrelevation/Notes/Databases/NoSQL.md

 ### Attribute Pattern

+Use it when
+- a document has similar fields we want to query together
+- only a small number of documents has the field we want to query

+Under those circumstances you would usually need to build a lot of indexes wich is bad for (write) performance and we'd have to write clunky queries.
+Grouping the fields by their common attributes solves this problem.

+### Bucket Pattern

+Often applied when working with time series data.
+The idea is to bucket the data (usually by timespan) and add some aggregation metrics (eg average/sum of measurements) to each bucket.
+This will reduce index size and let's you use pre-aggregated data directly and write simpler queries.
+If you are doing a lot of range queries and calculate aggregated metrics, give bucketing a try.

 ### Outlier Pattern

+Outlier can pose problems especially in terms of performance.
+But changing our entire schema only to deal with those outliers is undesirable.
+The Outlier Pattern tries to address this problem.
 If you have a One to too Many relationship that needs to be stored as **One --> Too Many** create overflow Documents (use the same id with an incrementing postfix).
 Indicate in your original and overflow documents whether there are extra entries (via some boolean key-value pair).

 ### Extended Reference Pattern